Table of Contents

 In the interest of all Canadians, Canada has always sought to involve all provinces and territories in its activities in La Francophonie.
 Traditionally, representatives from Canada’s other provinces and territories are invited to join the Canadian delegation during Summits.
 They may also be invited to take part in the activities of the operating agencies and organizations associated with La Francophonie.

 Global Affairs Canada also maintains ties with several Canadian civil-society organizations that are active in La Francophonie, including organizations that represent French-Canadian minority communities as well as organizations that provide development assistance in La Francophonie countries.
 Several of these non‑governmental organizations (NGOs) belong to NGO networks within the Francophone world that share common objectives or a specific professional purpose.
 The diversity of these organizations, as well as the many programmes and activities they undertake give to La Francophonie a multi-faceted dimension that allows its activities to go far beyond the government framework.
-Some Canadian organizations also belong to the Conférence des organisations internationals non gouvernementales de la Francophonie [network of non-governmental organizations of La Francophonie] (in French only), which encompassed 67 international civil-society organizations in 2014, that had proven expertise in one of the four OIF mandates.
+Some Canadian organizations also belong to the Conférence des organisations internationals non gouvernementales de la Francophonie [network of non-governmental organizations of La Francophonie] (link in French only), which encompassed some 70 international civil-society organizations in 2016, that had proven expertise in one of the four OIF mandates.
 These organizations have an advisory role to the institutions of La Francophonie.